signature-opensource/CK-DeviceModel/CK.DeviceModel/ActiveDevice/README.md

 ## The ActiveDevice.IEventLoop interface

-The specialized device's code use the `protected IDeviceLoop EventLoop { get; }` property to safely communicate with the external world:
+Specialized device's code use the `protected IDeviceLoop EventLoop { get; }` property to safely communicate with the external world:

 ```csharp